EthanCavadia/EthanCavadia.github.io/index.md

 # Other test of optimization

 ## Reverse square root
-Because the square root function is expensive for the processor i wanted to find another way to find the result.
+Because the square root function is expensive for the processor I wanted to find another way to find the result.

 This function play with the memory to return an really precise approximation(+-0.01) of the square root.